mrs-brubotics/documentation_brubotics/source/Introduction_to_visualization.rst

 We have developed a `visualization package <https://github.com/mrs-brubotics/visualization_brubotics>`__ which permits to visualize in RViz the :ref:`D-ERG strategies algorithms <5.3 Our work D-ERG visualization>` in the `two_drones_D-ERG simulation <https://github.com/mrs-brubotics/testing_brubotics/tree/master/tmux_scripts/bryan/two_drones_D-ERG>`__.
 This package is based on the `mrs_rviz_plugins <https://github.com/ctu-mrs/mrs_rviz_plugins>`__ structure.
-We will explain you how to reproduce it. :blue:`[TODO: say that the visualization work for multiple drones simulations when the test will be done.]JV`
+We will explain you how to reproduce it. :blue:`[Maybe say that the visualization work for multiple drones simulations when the test will be done.]JV`

 First, we created a new package named `visualization_brubotics <https://github.com/mrs-brubotics/visualization_brubotics>`__ in
 ``workspace/src_droneswarm_brubotics/ros_packages`` with: